NCIP/gdc-docs/docs/Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md

 ## Known Issues and Workarounds

-*   Users may experience issues (unable to access a specific transaction ID) when navigating the transactions list page.
+*   Users may experience issues (e.g. unable to access a specific transaction ID) when navigating the transactions list page.
 The workaround is to refresh the page.
 *   Search feature partially implemented, some items are not searchable.
 *   Implementation of Submit and Release not finalized.
 *   XML file submission is returning a bad request error.
 The workaround is to submit files through the GDC API.